Encogt/SC1015-Grp-2/README.md

 ## Contributors
 - @xytecias - Data Extraction & Analysis, Data Cleaning & Resampling, Data Visualization
 - @Encogt - Data Extraction, Lasso Regression, Cleaned Lasso Regression, Random Forest Regression, Cleaned Random Forest Regression
-- @tjunw14 - Data Extraction, Linear Regression
+- @tjunw14 - Data Extraction, Multi-Variate Linear Regression

 ## Problem Definition
 - Will we be able to predict an estimated price of a used car in Singapore based on the different variables measured?